 What comes after the race?

-Advice on post-race rest, runs, nutrition and other activities is everywhere.
+Advice on post-race rest, runs, nutrition and other activities are everywhere.
 From classic books to trainers’ blogs, there is a lot of great information available.
-Our friends over at Fred’s Team have particularly amazing post-run guidance..
+Our friends over at Fred’s Team have particularly amazing post-run guidance.
 The challenges faced after the run, however, are generally agreed on and we have worked with many runners and their trainers to help overcome them.
 In broad terms, these include:

 Emotional stress Any marathoner will tell you that it’s all about where your head is.
 Yet even after all of the validation and psychological conditioning, many runners experience post-marathon blues.
 Sometimes it is because of chemical shifts and changes in neurotransmitters; sometimes it is simply not knowing what to do next after the excitement of this life-changing event.